rylanharper/nitrogen/README.md

 Nitrogen is a Nuxt template inspired by Shopify's [Hydrogen](https://github.com/Shopify/hydrogen) framework for headless commerce.
 This template is designed to empower Nuxt developers to build fast, scalable, and customizable storefronts that incorporate key features from Hydrogen's starter theme.

 > [!IMPORTANT]
 > This template now features a minimal Sanity studio [template](https://github.com/rylanharper/nitrogen-sanity-studio), which synchronizes content between a Sanity dataset and your Shopify storefront.
-This allows teams to further enhance product and collection pages with custom content or curated links — anything, really.
+This allows teams to further enhance product and collection pages with custom modules or curated links — anything, really.

 ## ✨ Key Features